-Cloudfare also offers a free speed test tool - which is similar to Google’s PageSpeed Insights and is simple and easy to use.
+Cloudflare also offers a free speed test tool — which is similar to Google’s PageSpeed Insights and is simple and easy to use.
 It highlights how your website is performing, in terms of speed, by breaking down the key metrics.
 Typically, the score will be rated using a series of metrics which can be seen below:

-First contentful paint is when the first piece of content appears.
+First contentful paint: First contentful paint is when the first piece of content appears.
 This might be part of the navigation, the search bar, some text or part of an image.

-First meaningful paint is when the primary content on a website becomes visible.
+First meaningful paint: is when the primary content on a website becomes visible.
 This means that the users can determine if the website is offering what they are looking for, or not.